worldbank/repkit/src/mdhlp/reproot.md

 `reproot` should search for root files.
 This setup should make the search take less than a second.

+The `reproot-env` file should be set up by running the utility command `reproot_setup`.
+Just run this command without any options in your Stata command window and follow instructions in the dialog box.

-The `reproot-env` file should be created in the folder that Stata outputs when running the code `cd ~`.
+While possible to set up the `reproot-env` file manually, we strongly recommend using the utility command to make sure the file has the expected format and is saved in the expected location.
+The file is expected to be saved in the folder that Stata outputs when running the code `cd ~`.
 This location can be accessed by all users without having to set any root paths first.